sensible-hq/sensible-docs/internal-doc-guidelines.md

   `# Heading 1`

-  and only use this syntax:
+  and only use this style syntax:

 ```
 Heading 1